appacademy/redux_workshop/part_1.md

 ### The entry file

-Let's tell the browser to render our component!
-Make you entry file look like this:
+Next, let's tell the browser to render our component!
+Make your entry file look like this:

 ```js
 import React from 'react';